 Sustainable development: Development that has an acceptable or positive effect on the economy, the environment and social conditions, and which uses natural resources carefully.
-Development that meets the needs of the present without compromising the ability of future generations to meet their own needs.
+It is defined as: "Development that meets the needs of the present without compromising the ability of future generations to meet their own needs".
 This concept offers the prospect of reconciling the pressures for growth with the need for conservation.